 - 4 Pillars | The Truth About SMS Continuous Improvement and KPIs

-These resources should prove very useful in not only grounding you in KPIs, but giving you a detailed understand of:
+These resources should prove very useful in not only grounding you in KPIs, but also giving you a detailed understanding of:

 - What KPI’s are;